Brewers get veteran lefty Gonzalez in trade with Nats

 Acquired in a trade with the Athletics after the 2011 season, Gonzalez’s first year with Washington was his best.
 He went 21-8, leading the NL in wins, with a 2.89 ERA and 207 strikeouts in 32 starts, and was named to his second consecutive All-Star Game.

 He did not top 11 wins in any of the four seasons that followed, and his ERA crept upward every year, until he bounced back in 2017 by going 15-9 with a 2.96 ERA.
-Gonzalez has been durable, making at least 31 starts in all but one of his past eight full seasons.
+Gonzalez has made at least 31 starts in all but one of his past eight full seasons.

+“I’ve learned a lot from him and the way he carries himself and the way he goes about his business,” Washington starter Tanner Roark said.

 In four postseason series with Washington — none of which the Nationals won — Gonzalez did not earn a decision in six starts, pitching to a 4.78 ERA.